Ohtani, Trout homer as Angels finish 3-game sweep of Jays

 Danny Jansen doubled to begin the fifth and Davidson departed after a four-pitch walk to George Springer.
 Andrew Wantz (2-0) got Guerrero to ground into a fielder’s choice before Lourdes Gurriel hit into an inning-ending double play.

-Springer extended his hitting streak to a season-high 12 games with a solo homer off Gerardo Reyes in the ninth, his 19th.
+Springer extended his hitting streak to a season-high 12 games with a solo home run off Gerardo Reyes in the ninth, his 19th.

 CATCHING CAROUSEL